lawrie/blackicemxbook/Input_Devices/Input_Devices.md

 ![DIP Switches][img3]

 Dip switches can  be useful for configuration.
-Here is [an example of using the DIP switches][] or a homemade Pmod to set LEDs on a Digilent 8 LED strip..
+Here is [a very simple example of using the DIP switches][] or a homemade Pmod to set LEDs on a Digilent 8 LED strip.
+There are 4 dip switches on the myStorm 7-dsegment display Pmod.

 [img3]:									                            ./DIPSwitches.jpg "DIP Switches"
-[an example of using the DIP switches]:	https://github.com/lawrie/verilog_examples/tree/master/ebook/input/switches8
+[a very simple example of using the DIP switches]:	https://github.com/lawrie/verilog_examples/tree/master/ebook/input/switches8

 ## Keypads